22 Apr 1998

 January 31, 1997, page 1 of the USA Today quotes sources at the U.S.

-Center for Disease Control and Prevention stating "Nearly all cases of
+Center for Disease Control and Prevention stating "Nearly all cases

 polio since 1980 were caused by the oral polio vaccine".